jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 In recent years the technology landscape has changed significantly for Java and non Java based microservices but JHipster has somehow failed to adapt because we invested too much in maintaining our Eureka based solution: the JHipster registry.
 Although this solution is great and very productive for developers, it is not a very popular choice nowadays and our support for microservices without Eureka is lacking.
 Moreover, if we want to support more languages and technologies (.NET, Node.JS, Micronaut, Quarkus) and integrate them in the JHipster platform, non portable technologies such as Spring Cloud and Eureka cannot be made mandatory.

 In the meantime, our experience with the JHipster Registry has showed that in a microservice architecture, it is very valuable to have an overview of your running applications instances either in development or production.
 Currently this overview is provided as part of the application itself (for JHipster monoliths) or the JHipster Registry (for JHipster microservices).
-The goal of this RFC is to describe a solution that provide this overview in a new external application which can be used to cover all current use cases and more.
+The goal of this RFC is to describe a solution that provides this overview in a new external application which can be used to cover all current use cases and more.

 # Guide-level explanation